Family Video closing all stores nationwide

-Family Video announced Tuesday it was closing all of its store nationwide, including its store in Enid.
+ENID, Okla. — Family Video announced Tuesday it was closing all of its stores nationwide, including its store in Enid.

 “Today, I have to make the difficult announcement that we are closing all Family Video locations,” said Keith Hoogland, CEO of Highland Ventures, Family Video’s parent company, in a statement.
 “The impact of COVID-19, not only in foot traffic but also in the lack of movie releases, pushed us to the end of an era.”